Hey there, it’s Nico, one of Tiffany’s daughters and this velvet throw is the first crochet blanket I’ve made!

 Repeat row 2 for the rest of the blanket.
 Always chain 2 and turn at the end of each row.

 Here is the color pattern I used: 25 rows of Emerald, 7 rows of Misty Gray, 5 rows of Cuddly Cloud, 42 rows of Ever After Pink, 12 rows of Cuddly Cloud, 6 rows of Misty Gray, 10 rows of Emerald, 3 rows of Cuddly Cloud, 34 rows of Misty Gray, 14 rows of Cuddly Cloud, 10 rows of Ever After Pink, 4 rows of Cuddly Cloud, 12 rows of Emerald.

 When switching colors, you want to pull through with the new color on the last stitch of the row, when you still have three loops on your hook.
 Pull through with the new color and chain 2 and turn.
 Then cut the old color, leaving about a 6 inch tail that you can weave into your blanket later.

 When you’ve finished your blanket, tie off the last stitch and weave in all your ends with a tapestry needle.

 Here’s a quick video to show you how to weave in ends:

-Thanks so much for reading this pattern!
+Thanks so much for visiting Daisy Farm Crafts!
 I hope you enjoy making this blanket!
 When you’re finished with your project please come share a picture with us on Facebook or Instagram using #daisyfarmcrafts, we’d love to see!